 Things to Note

 Pine Creek Gorge Slot Canyon is a beautiful and adventurous experience in Zion National Park, but it’s also a challenging and potentially dangerous environment.
-Here’s some crucial advice before you embark on your journey:
+Here’s some crucial advice before you start your journey:

 Preparation: